Carlos Salinas de Gortari: Post-Presidential years

 Salinas divorced his first wife, Cecilia Occelli González, in 1995 soon after leaving office.
 That same year he married his second wife, Ana Paula Gerard.

 In January 1999, after a four-year trial, Salinas' older brother Raúl was convicted of ordering the murder of the PRI official (and Salinas' brother-in-law) José Francisco Ruiz Massieu and sentenced to 50 years in prison.
 In July 1999, an appeals court cut the sentence to 27 1/2 years.
 In June 2005, the conviction was overturned, and Raúl Salinas was freed.

-On December 6, 2004, Salinas's youngest brother, Enrique, was found dead in Huixquilucan, Estado de México, inside his car with a plastic bag strapped around his head.
+On 6 December 2004, Salinas's youngest brother, Enrique, was found dead in Huixquilucan, Estado de México, inside his car with a plastic bag strapped around his head.
 The case remains unsolved.

 In the last years of Zedillo's term, Carlos Salinas returned to Mexico to announce the publication of his book, Mexico: The Policy and the Politics of Modernization.
 Written during his stay in Ireland and full of quotations from press articles and political memoirs, it defended his achievements and blamed Zedillo for the crisis that followed his administration.

 As of May 2010, Salinas was still living in Dublin, Ireland.
 Salinas also attended his son's civil wedding in Mexico City and promised to attend the subsequent religious wedding in late September.

 Salinas returned to Mexico in the late 1990s and has continued to influence Mexican politics since then.
 In April 2018, he celebrated his 70th birthday with a party attended by a number of political elites.
 On 5 December 2018, he attended George H. W. Bush's funeral.

 Public opinion and legacy

+During his presidential administration, allegedly, he was part of an embezzlement scandal of public funds and drug-related funds along with his brother Raul Salinas de Gortari.

 Salinas de Gortari remains a highly controversial figure in Mexican history.
 In a 2005 national survey conducted by Parametría, 73% of the respondents had a negative image of Salinas de Gortari, 9% had a positive opinion, and 18% had no opinion about him.

 In another national survey conducted in 2012 by BGC-Excelsior about former Presidents, Salinas de Gortari by far received the worst rating: 20% of the respondents considered that his administration was "very good" or "good", 13% of the responded considered that it was an "average" administration, and 66% of the respondents considering that it was a "bad" or "very bad" administration.